2023 Pacific Games

 The Games were originally scheduled for 16–29 July 2023.
 However, in July 2021, the Games organizers requested a date change due to delays in preparation for the games caused by the COVID-19 pandemic in Solomon Islands.

+New Caledonia topped the medal table by both total golds (82) and total medals (197), with Tahiti finishing second by both respects (57 and 160).
+Australia finished third, setting a record for the most gold medals and total medals ever won by their delegation at a Pacific Games with 50 and 84.
+Samoa finished fourth, with a total of 34 gold and 76 medals.
+Papua New Guinea rounded off the top five list with 29 gold medals and third in the overall medal count, with 105 medals.
+Host nation Solomon Islands won twelve gold medals and 78 medals, its best result at any Pacific Games, finishing in seventh place.
+Marshall Islands won their first ever Pacific Games gold medals, a record five all from weightlifting.

 Host selection

 Two countries expressed interest and launched bids for the 17th games.
 Tahiti, French Polynesia, which hosted the event in 1971 and 1995, was the first to express their intentions in hosting the 2023 Games during the Pacific Games Council (PGC) General Assembly in Port Moresby in July 2015.
 The other bidder, the Solomon Islands, in 2016 expressed interest with Prime Minister Manasseh Sogavare launching the country's bid for a potential first time host of the quadrennial event.
 On 11 May 2016, during the PGC General Assembly in Port Vila, with the decision taken by the 22 members of the PGC awarded the hosting rights to the Solomon Islands.
 The margin of victory was reportedly a single vote.